-Puzzled by your Form W-2, 1099-B, 3921, or 3922?
-Need to report sales of stock on Form 8949 and Schedule D?
+Puzzled by what to do with your W-2, Form 1099-B, or Forms 3921 and 3922?
+Don't quite know how and where to report sales of company stock on Form 8949 and Schedule D?
 Tax returns involving income from stock options or ESPPs can be confusing.
 Recent changes in IRS reporting rules haven't helped.
 This article explains errors and nasty surprises to avoid.

-Tax season is here.
-Ready or not, tax-return reporting has changed yet again for the 2021 tax season, including the way you report capital gains, the alternative minimum tax (AMT), and estimated taxes.
+Ready or not, tax-return reporting has changed yet again for the 2021 tax season.
 This article presents the key points you need to know for your federal tax return if you had income in 2020 from stock compensation and/or sales of company stock.

 Show More Articles (4 more)